 - Over the past year prices have increased by 14.80% and by 4.74% over the last quarter

-The National Association of Realtors (NAR) publishes a Housing Affordability Index report (HAI) that measures the median family income needed to qualify for a conventional mortgage (assuming a 20% down payment) compared to the median price of a single-family resale home in the market.
+The Housing Affordability Index (HAI) measures the median family income needed to qualify for a conventional mortgage (assuming a 20% down payment) compared to the median price of a single-family resale home in the market.

-The NAR uses 100 as a housing affordability index baseline number.
+The HAI uses 100 as a housing affordability index baseline number.
 The greater a market’s HAI is above 100, the more affordable it is to own a home, and vice versa.

-Based on the NAR’s most recent report, the HAI for the Gary-Hammond MSA is 214.7.
-This means that the median family has more than twice the income needed to purchase a median-priced home.
+Based on the most recent report from Home Town Locator, the HAI for Lake County (where Gary is located) is 159.
+This means that the median family has a little more than 1 ½ times the income needed to purchase a median-priced home.

 Quality of life